-The student concerned is allowed to lodge an appeal, within seven working days of receiving the decision letter from the Faculty Disciplinary Committee, to the Senate Committee on Student Discipline.
+The student concerned is allowed to lodge an appeal, within seven working days of receiving the decision letter from the disciplinary committee, to the Senate Committee.

-The appeal, if accepted, will be handled by a Panel of Judges formed by the Senate Committee on Student Discipline under the Committee or by the Committee in full session.
-The decision of the Panel of Judges/Senate Committee on Student Discipline shall be final.
+The appeal, if accepted, will be handled by a Panel of Judges formed under the Senate Committee or by the Senate Committee in full session.
+The decision of the Panel of Judges/ Senate Committee shall be final.

-When the disciplinary case involves students belonging to different Faculties/Colleges, involves both undergraduate and postgraduate students, or when the case is deemed very serious in nature, it shall be handled by the Senate Committee on Student Discipline directly, by means of a Panel of Judges formed under the Committee.
+When the disciplinary case involves students belonging to different Faculties/Colleges, involves both undergraduate and postgraduate students, or when the case is deemed very serious in nature, it shall be handled by the Senate Committee directly, by means of a Panel of Judges formed under the Senate Committee.